-Classic Books Are Full Of Problems.
-Why Can't We Put Them Down?
+Dr. Seuss Books Can Be Racist, But Students Keep Reading Them

 But in many schools and libraries, the week is still synonymous with all things Seuss.
 Classrooms are decorated in colorful red and blue fish and children dress up as their favorite iconic characters, like Thing 1 and Thing 2, dreaming of the places they'll go.

-That tension between Seuss and Seuss-free classrooms is emblematic of a bigger debate playing out across the country — should we continue to teach classic books that may be problematic, or eschew them in favor of works that more positively represent of people of color?
+That tension between Seuss and Seuss-free classrooms is emblematic of a bigger debate playing out across the country — should we continue to teach classic books that may be problematic, or eschew them in favor of works that more positively represent people of color?

 Part of the reason this debate is so complicated is the staying power of classic books.
 Think back to the works lining your school bookshelves.
 In Adventures of Huckleberry Finn, the N-word appears more than 200 times.
 But for generations, people have argued that the book is vital to understanding race relations in America in the late 1800s.
 And the trope of Jews as greedy and money-hungry is pretty clear in The Merchant of Venice.
 Yet Shakespeare is hailed for his keen understanding of human nature that continues to be relevant today.